 - Shou Pu-erh tea has a strong flavor that reminds many of the taste of coffee.
 The caffeine content is much lower, though.
 It’s great for those looking to cut down on the caffeine.

-- Houjicha and roasted Oolong are also closer to coffee than other teas, in terms of flavor.
+- Houjicha and roasted Oolong are also closer to coffee than other teas, in terms of flavor, but with less caffeine than most teas; in fact, houjicha is a good choice no matter when you drink tea, due to the much lower caffeine content

 You will never find a tea that tastes exactly like coffee.
 If you love the flavor of coffee, but want to give it up regardless, you are going to have to make a sacrifice.
 That said, I definitely recommend you give tea a chance.